Metal

 Cost and Availability

 Cost and availability should both be key considerations when making decisions between aluminum and copper materials.
-Below is an overview of both their respective costs and availability:

-• Cost: Aluminium is generally less costly than copper due to its abundance in Earth’s crust and efficient extraction and refining processes, though its price can fluctuate based on factors like market demand, energy prices and global supply.
+• Cost: Aluminium is generally less costly than copper due to its abundance in Earth’s crust and efficient extraction and refining processes, though its price can fluctuate based on factors like market demand, energy prices, and global supply.

 Copper: